The Muse (film): Reception

-The Muse was a slight box office flop, grossing about $11 million domestically on an estimated budget of $15 million.
+The Muse was a box office disappointment, grossing about $11 million domestically on an estimated budget of $15 million.
 It did relatively poorly at the box office compared to some of Brooks' other films, such as Defending Your Life (1991), which made $16 million, and Mother (1996), which made $19 million.

-Most complained that the problem was Brooks' lacking energy in his direction of the film.
-Critical reception was lukewarm, with the film holding a 53% rating at Rotten Tomatoes based on 78 reviews, with the consensus; "Despite quirky and original writing, the subject matter feels too removed to produce laughs", but critics who were fans of the film included Leonard Maltin, Roger Ebert, and Desson Howe.
+Critical reception was lukewarm, with the film holding a 53% rating at Rotten Tomatoes based on 78 reviews, with the consensus: "Despite quirky and original writing, the subject matter feels too removed to produce laughs".

-Wade Major, writing in Boxoffice, called it “a first-rate Hollywood satire that fearlessly goes so far as to even name names.
+Wade Major, writing in Boxoffice, called it "a first-rate Hollywood satire that fearlessly goes so far as to even name names.
 Agents, executives, directors, actors and even writers are given their lumps—many showing up to do the on-screen damage themselves in a cascade of self-deprecating cameos.
-Stone’s dizzy Muse, however, is the film’s most delightful surprise, providing an energetic counterpoint to Brooks’ neurotic fatalism…”
+Stone's dizzy Muse, however, is the film's most delightful surprise, providing an energetic counterpoint to Brooks' neurotic fatalism..."

-Variety critic Todd McCarthy thought it “Typically fresh and idiosyncratic in the writing but often flat directorially.”
-McCarthy also believed that its commercial potential was restricted to “sophisticated upscale audiences.”
-Janet Maslin of the New York Times, however, thought it was “one of Mr. Brooks’s most broadly entertaining films,” with “enough of a stellar twinkle to bring it to a more general audience.”
+Variety critic Todd McCarthy thought it "Typically fresh and idiosyncratic in the writing but often flat directorially."
+McCarthy also believed that its commercial potential was restricted to "sophisticated upscale audiences."
+Janet Maslin of the New York Times, however, thought it was "one of Mr. Brooks's most broadly entertaining films," with "enough of a stellar twinkle to bring it to a more general audience."

-In a three-star review, Roger Ebert thought “the movie is good but not great Brooks; not the equal of ‘Lost in America’ or ‘Mother,’ but smart, funny—and edgy.”
-Los Angeles Times critic Kenneth Turan wrote, “Underneath all its humor, ‘The Muse’ manages to casually deal with some fascinating issues, such as the nature of creativity and inspiration and the important role belief has in making things happen.
-After all, as someone says, ‘This is Hollywood.
-People here believe anything.’”
+In a three-star review, Roger Ebert thought "the movie is good, but not great Brooks; not the equal of Lost in America or Mother, but smart, funny—and edgy."
+Los Angeles Times critic Kenneth Turan wrote: "Underneath all its humor, The Muse manages to casually deal with some fascinating issues, such as the nature of creativity and inspiration and the important role belief has in making things happen.
+After all, as someone says, 'This is Hollywood.
+People here believe anything.'"